nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * The order of the keywords does not matter. e.g., `Hans Bo` will match `Bo Hans`.
 * Only the name is searched.
 * Only full words will be matched e.g., `Han` will not match `Hans`.
-* Participants whose names match at least one keyword will be returned (i.e. `OR` search). e.g., `Hans Bo` will return `Hans Gruber`, `Bo Yang`.
+* Participants whose names match at least one keyword will be returned. e.g., `Hans Bo` will return `Hans Gruber`, `Bo Yang`.

 Examples: